 Although most of the higher areas in the Guapiaçu valley clear-felled in the last century have naturally regenerated, some of the lower slopes and pastures have shown little change in the last 20 years and have become covered in the tough grass Imperata cylindrica.
 This grass is a climax species and is common across the tropics.
 It forms a dense mat of roots and grass blades almost a metre high, preventing sunlight from reaching the ground and therefore other plants from becoming established.

 For REGUA to achieve its objective of restoring the natural vegetation throughout the reserve and especially the lost wetland tabebuia forest, then it concluded that it has to take a more proactive approach to habitat restoration.

 The vast majority of the trees planted at REGUA are grown from seeds collected year round from the forest on the reserve by staff and volunteers.
 Seeds of about 180 tree species are collected, including pioneer trees and longer-lived successive species such as figs and Tabebuia cassinoides – a very rare wet forest tree that is endemic to the Atlantic Forest.

-The seeds are then germinated and the saplings nurtured in our purpose-built tree nursery, run by Head of Nursery, Mauricio Noqueira, assisted by Marli Oliveira da Conceicão.
+The seeds are then germinated, and the seedlings nurtured in our purpose-built tree nursery, run by Head of Nursery, Mauricio Noqueira.

-The original nursery, built in 2005 near the start of the Forest Trail (Brown Trail), could produce around 20,000 saplings a year and was gradually expanded to accommodate more trees, before relocating in 2012 to it’s present location near the reserve entrance.
-The nursery can now provide around 70,000 seedlings a year.
+The original nursery, built in 2005 near the start of the Forest Trail (Brown Trail), could produce around 20,000 saplings a year and was gradually expanded to accommodate more trees, before relocating in 2012 to the present location near the reserve entrance.
+The nursery can now provide around 60,000 saplings a year.